dimingo/github_in_Action/README.md

 # github_in_Action
-This repo is dedicated to to learning github actions.
+This repo is dedicated to learning github actions.